Policies and actions

 To add more conditions, select Add condition in the IF THE FOLLOWING CONDITION IS MET section of the Create Policy page.
 To remove a condition, select the - icon that is displayed next to the condition.

 The conditions menu is segregated based on Default Risk Indicators and Custom Risk Indicators tabs on the Create Policy page.
 Using these tabs, you can easily identify the type of risk indicator that you want to choose when selecting a condition for policy configuration.

-What are actions?
+What are the actions?

 Actions are responses to suspicious events that prevent future anomalous events from occurring.
 You can apply actions on user accounts that display unusual or suspicious behavior.
-You can either configure policies to take action on the user’s account automatically or apply a specific action manually from the user’s risk timeline.
+You can either configure policies to apply action on the user’s account automatically or apply a specific action manually from the user’s risk timeline.